Wearable computer: 2010s

+2020s

+On June 5, 2023, Apple unveiled the Vision Pro, an AR headset with a computer built in that has a screen on the front, allowing others to see the wearer's face.

 Commercialization

 The commercialization of general-purpose wearable computers, as led by companies such as Xybernaut, CDI and ViA, Inc. has thus far been met with limited success.
 Publicly traded Xybernaut tried forging alliances with companies such as IBM and Sony in order to make wearable computing widely available, and managed to get their equipment seen on such shows as The X-Files, but in 2005 their stock was delisted and the company filed for Chapter 11 bankruptcy protection amid financial scandal and federal investigation.
 Xybernaut emerged from bankruptcy protection in January, 2007.
 ViA, Inc. filed for bankruptcy in 2001 and subsequently ceased operations.

 In 1998, Seiko marketed the Ruputer, a computer in a (fairly large) wristwatch, to mediocre returns.
 In 2001, IBM developed and publicly displayed two prototypes for a wristwatch computer running Linux.
 The last message about them dates to 2004, saying the device would cost about $250, but it is still under development.
 In 2002, Fossil, Inc. announced the Fossil Wrist PDA, which ran the Palm OS.
 Its release date was set for summer of 2003, but was delayed several times and was finally made available on 5 January 2005.
 Timex Datalink is another example of a practical wearable computer.
 Hitachi launched a wearable computer called Poma in 2002.
 Eurotech offers the ZYPAD, a wrist-wearable touch screen computer with GPS, Wi-Fi and Bluetooth connectivity and which can run a number of custom applications.
 In 2013, a wearable computing device on the wrist to control body temperature was developed at MIT.